facebook

 What Are the Symptoms of Dry Eye?

-• Itching or Burning Sensation: A common complaint, often described as a gritty feeling.
+• Itching or Burning Sensation: A frequent complaint that is usually characterized as a gritty sensation.

-• Redness: The eyes may appear red or irritated due to inflammation.
+• Redness: The eyes can be red or irritated as a result of inflammation.

-• Sensitivity to Light: Photophobia or increased sensitivity to bright lights can occur.
+• Light Sensitivity: Photophobia or excessive sensitivity to bright lights may be experienced.

-• Blurred Vision: Fluctuating vision may happen due to an unstable tear film.
+• Blurred Vision: Unstable vision can occur because of an unstable tear film.

 What Can You Do for Dry Eyes?